Geological-Survey-of-Western-Australia/atratus/docs/source/index.rst

-Geo Digital Toolkit
+Geo Digital Tools
 =============================================

-The Geo Digital Toolkit (**gdt**) is designed to handle the diverse Extract, Transform, Load (ETL) processes required to support harmonising geoscience data.
+The Geo Digital Tools (**gdt**) is designed to handle the diverse Extract, Transform, Load (ETL) processes required to support harmonising geoscience data.

 This package facilitates:
  - Loading tabular data from databases and files.